raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swiftui_ch4_text.md

 ---
-title: "SwiftUI Course #4.
+title: "SwiftUI #4.
 Using the Text component"
 description: "Text is a SwiftUI component that allows us to display text on the screen.
 The different modifiers that we can apply to this component allow us to greatly customize it."
 date: 2022-12-24
 categories: ["SwiftUI Course"]